GameServerManagers/LinuxGSM-Docs/game-servers/call-of-duty-4.md

 ## Custom Maps

-Modded CoD4 servers have the ability to run with user created maps.
+Modded CoD4 servers have the ability to run user created maps.
 To run a server with a custom map, it has to first be placed in the usermaps folder.
-In case that folder does not yet exist in your server directory just create it.
+In case that folder does not yet exist in your server directory, just create it.
 Just like mods, connecting clients will have to download these maps first before playing them.
 As the CoD4 servers download speed is quite low, setting up a fast download server is recommended.

 ```text
     ├── usermaps